AndrewC145/Polymorphic-Bookstore-Management-System/README.md

 If in the future the system needs to support new material types like Audiobooks or Magazines, I can easily add new subclasses without changing the core logic in Material, ensuring the system remains stable and maintainable.

+9. Code Quality: What makes code ”clean”?
+Identify three characteristics of clean code demonstrated in this lab.
+A code is clean when it can be easily understood by other users.
+Three characteristics that can be found in a clean code would be the simplicity of the code which makes it easy for other users to read, the good naming conventions for classes and functions, and error handling to ensure that a program can respond accordingly if a condition is not met.

 10.